lukechikkala/zactrack-Documentation/Lighting/zt_Lighting_Console.md

 </p>

 6. We then click on `Next` to continue to do the same for Red, Green & Blue pucks.
-7. At the end, ZacTrack will now start the refinement process trying to find the center of the beam.<br>
+7. At the end, zactrack will now start the refinement process trying to find the center of the beam.<br>
-This will help ZacTrack to figure out where the fixture is in the 3D space.<br>
+This will help zactrack to figure out where the fixture is in the 3D space.<br>
 During the Refinement Process, it is also possible to adjust the `Resolution`, the default for which is `8 Ticks`.<br>
 The lower the ticks, the more time it takes to Refine but gives a much more precise location of the fixture in the 3D space.<br>
 <p align="center">